isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-your-skin/index.md

 in protected areas or crevices in different apartments and rooms.
 Therefore, having [bed bugs](https://pestpolicy.com/dead-bed-bugs/) won't signify dirtiness.
-## When Do�Bedbugs Bite?
+## When DoBedbugs Bite?
 [Bedbugs will be jumping](https://pestpolicy.com/do-bed-bugs-jump/) up and down during the night to bite humans in their sleep.
 They'll pierce your skin to draw blood using its elongated beak.
 They'll feed for 3-10 minutes allowing it to get blood-engorged while also crawling away securely.
-The bites initially are painless but�could lead to itchy welts.
+The bites initially are painless butcould lead to itchy welts.
 Flea bites
 will predominantly be located around your ankles, but bed bug bites are found on any exposed skin when humans are sleeping.
 Further, bed bugs don't have a central red spot like flea bites.
 ## Signs of Bed bugs Infestation?